inria-paris-robotic-lab/joint_group_ff_controller/README.md

 * **`command`** ([joint_group_ff_controllers/effort_command])

-	The positions, velocities and efforts set point for each joint, aswell as the timeout value.
+	The positions, velocities and efforts set point for each joint, aswell as the timeout value.<br/>
 	*Note: if `timeout < 0`, then the timeout is ignored and the command will be executed indefinitely.*

 ### Parameters